Is therapy right for me?

 Do you take insurance?

-I am considered an Out of Network provider.
-If you have a PPO insurance plan, you may receive reimbursement for my services depending on your out-of-network provider benefits.
-Each month, I can provide you with a bill which you can submit to your insurance for reimbursement.
+We are considered an Out of Network provider.
+If you have a PPO insurance plan, you may receive reimbursement for our services depending on your out-of-network provider benefits.
+Each month, we can provide you with a bill which you can submit to your insurance for reimbursement.
 It is very helpful to check with your insurance company ahead of time to find out what your coverage is for therapy services with an out-of-network provider.
 The following questions can help facilitate the conversation:

 Do I have mental/behavioral health insurance benefits?

 What are my out-of-network provider benefits for mental/behavioral health services?